rizitis/Slackware-Stable-Gnome/README.md

 ## How to:

 # STEP 0
- Download the source and run these 2 scripts as root.
+ Download zip file, unzip it and run these 2 scripts as root.

  ```
 ./Gnome1-slpkg